Inequality within immigrant families in the United States: Social benefits

 Citizens of the United States are entitled to a host of social benefits.
 Government programs such as Food Stamps and Medicaid can provide support for low-income families.
 However, children who are U.S. citizens may not always be able to fully enjoy these benefits.
 Immigrant parents with limited English language ability may be unaware they are eligible for such benefits, or may not know how to take advantage of social welfare programs.
 Even legal non-citizens may find that their access to social supports is restricted due to welfare reforms.
 In addition, parents who are undocumented may be afraid to deal with government agencies, even if their citizen children are eligible for such assistance programs.
 When there is risk of deportation, it affects the likelihood of a mixed-status mother's use social services.
-The anti-immigrant sentiment increases this and then would deter mixed-status mothers to not to participate in government programs in which their U.S. born children are eligible to receive.
+The anti-immigrant sentiment increases this and then would deter mixed-status mothers not to participate in government programs which their U.S. born children are eligible to receive.